 Simple Extraction Versus Surgical Extraction

 As mentioned above, your tooth extraction will either be a simple or surgical procedure.
-The deciding factor is whether your tooth is visible or impacted.
-For a simple extraction, you will receive a local anesthesia that numbs the area.
+The deciding factor is whether your tooth is visible (above the gum line) or impacted.
+For a simple tooth extraction, you will receive a local anesthesia that numbs the area.
 The patient may feel a little pressure during the procedure, but not any pain.
-Your dentist or oral surgeon will then use an instrument called an elevator to loosen the tooth.
+Your general dentist or oral surgeon will then use an instrument called an elevator to loosen the tooth.
 Then, the dentist or oral surgeon will use a forceps to remove the tooth.
-For a surgical extraction, you may receive both a local anesthesia and intravenous medicine.
+For a surgical tooth extraction, you may receive both a local anesthesia and intravenous medicine.
 The local anesthesia will numb the area around the tooth.
 The intravenous medicine will help you stay calm during the procedure.
 In some cases a general anesthesia may be administered.
 This will make you unconscious during the surgical extraction.
 Then, the dentist or oral surgeon will make a small incision into your gums.
 From here, they may have to also remove bone around the tooth or cut the tooth before it can be extracted.
 Using a forceps, the dentist or oral surgeon will grasp the tooth and rock it back and forth gently to loosen it.
 If it is a hard to remove tooth, it may have to be removed in pieces.
 Although the patient should feel no pain during the procedure, only pressure, there may be loud noises during a tooth extraction.
 Having a tooth removed is a loud procedure, and it may sound as if something is breaking or the patient may hear a grinding sound.
-While these noises may be distressing, especially if the patient suffers from dentist anxieties, the loud noises are normal.
+While these noises may be distressing, especially if the patient suffers with dental anxiety, the loud noises are normal.
 It should be mentioned here so the patient knows everything that could happen during a tooth extraction.
 Having knowledge about how the process works may help a nervous patient to stay calm during an extraction.
-After the tooth is pulled, the dentist or oral surgeon will place gauze into the empty socket.
+After the affected tooth is pulled, the dentist or oral surgeon will place gauze into the empty socket.
 The dentist or oral surgeon will then have the patient bite down which stops the bleeding.
 In some cases, a few stitches may be required to close the gums up.

 Common Complications Of a Tooth Extraction